 SHARE THIS ARTICLE

-Today, most businesses rely on computer systems and data in order to operate.
-But as a result, viruses, hackers and other computer attacks can happen to more and more types of businesses at any time—putting them at risk of losing critical information belonging to them or their customers.
+Most businesses rely on computer systems and data to operate, and as a result viruses, hackers, and other digital attacks can happen to more businesses at any time, putting them at risk of losing critical information belonging to them and their customers.
+Therefore, understanding who needs cyber liability insurance and why it’s vital can help protect your business from devastating financial and reputational loss.

-Cyber Liability Insurance protects businesses because it’s designed to pay the costs associated with recovering lost data—or restoring computer systems—after a data breach.
-It covers five elements of online security: network security, privacy, business interruption, media liability, and errors and omissions.
+Cyber Liability Insurance protects businesses by covering the associated costs of recovering lost data or restoring computer systems after a data breach.
+It includes coverage for five elements of online security: network security, privacy, business interruption, media liability, and errors and omissions.

-Without Cyber Liability Insurance, your business is vulnerable to having to pay the potentially major costs of dealing with a data breach.
-These costs include things like paying damages and restoring digital assets like intellectual property, employee records, customer data (i.e., credit card information), financial statements, media files, and more.
+Without cyber liability insurance, your business risks incurring substantial costs related to dealing with a data breach.
+These costs can include paying damages and recovering digital assets such as intellectual property, employee records, customer data (e.g., credit card information), financial statements, media files, etc.

 It’s important to know that there are two types of Cyber Liability Insurance: first-party and third-party.
 As a business, you’ll want both.

-Every business that relies on a computer system or the use of data for daily operations and/or stores customer data should have Cyber Liability Insurance.
+Any business can benefit from cyber liability insurance, but every organization that relies on digital systems, uses data for daily operations or stores customer data should already have it.
 This includes everything from large organizations to sole proprietors.
-No business is too big or too small to need (or be exempt from needing) cyber liability protection!
+No business is too big or too small to need or be exempt from needing insurance against cyber threats.

-This is by no means an exhaustive list, but even with the few points included, it’s easy to see that most modern businesses need at least a moderate level of Cyber Liability Insurance.
+This is by no means an exhaustive list, but even so, it’s easy to see that most modern businesses need at least a moderate level of cyber liability insurance.

-A cyber liability insurance policy helps to pay for the costs associated with repairing your systems or recovering your lost data.
-These costs can be quite high and can negatively impact a company’s bottom line in serious ways.
-(The average data breach costs over $85,000!)
-So it’s always best to transfer those costs to an insurance company.
+A cyber liability insurance policy helps pay for the associated costs of repairing your systems or recovering your lost data.
+These costs can be high and drastically decrease a business’s bottom line (The average data breach costs over $85,000!).
+It’s always best to transfer those costs to an insurance company.

 It’s tricky to figure out exactly how much coverage you need.
 The best thing to do is reach out to an Insurance Broker (like us!) to get a custom quote.